LiatHanunu/Primes-Publisher--Subscriber-JS/README.md

 # PrimesPubSubEX

+This EX is a node EX that practices publisher-design-pattern.

 Prime Numbers Generator instructions:

 Create a prime number "service" that emits the next prime number on every second (starting from 1 until a certain limit the user chooses).